-The IELTS, or the International English Language Testing System, is one of the premier English language proficiency exams in the world.
-According to IELTS, “it is the most popular high stakes English-language test for study, work and migration, with more than 2 million tests taken in the last year.”
+The IELTS, or the International English Language Testing System, is one of the world’s premier English language proficiency exams.
+According to IELTS itself, “it is the most popular high stakes English-language test for study, work and migration, with more than 2 million tests taken [each] year.”
 Developed by leading experts in the field of language assessment, it has an excellent reputation and is accepted by over 9,000 organizations, schools, government agencies, and companies worldwide.
 IELTS is owned by the British Council, IDP, IELTS Australia, and Cambridge English Language Assessment.

 Readily accessible worldwide, students can sit for the IELTS exam in over 140 countries.
-The IELTS is unique in its format, as it provides assessment in four categories: listening, reading, writing, and speaking.
+The test is unique in its format, providing assessment in four seperate categories: listening, reading, writing, and speaking.
 The speaking portion is done in a one-on-one setting with an IELTS score taker.
-The test accepts both American and British writing styles and incorporates native-speaker accents from Australia, Canada, New Zealand, the US, and UK in the listening portion.
-Before registering, download the IELTS’ Information for Candidate’s Booklet and get more familiar with the test format.
+The test accepts both American and British writing styles and incorporates native-speaker accents from Australia, Canada, New Zealand, the US, and UK within the listening section.
+Before registering, download the IELTS’ Information for Candidate’s Booklet to familiarise yourslef with the format of the test.

 The IELTS Format

-The test is designed to reflect real-life situations that non-native English speakers may encounter while studying, working, or while conducting every day life.
-The exam begins with the listening portion and continues without break to the reading and writing portions.
-All three sections will be completed in one day at the testing center.
-The speaking part of the test will take place at the same testing center, but is scheduled within either seven days prior to or seven days after the rest of the exam.
-You will receive your results and score within 13 calendar days of sitting the IELTS.
+The test is designed to reflect real-life situations that non-native English speakers may encounter while working, studying, or while conducting every day life in a non-native country.
+The exam begins with the listening segment and continues- without break- to the reading and writing tasks.
+All three sections are completed in one day at the language testing centre.
+The speaking part of the test takes place at the same testing centre, but is scheduled either seven days prior to or seven days after the rest of the exam.
+You will receive your results and score within 13 calendar days of sitting the IELTS test.

 It is important to note that during the test, you will take notes and answer questions on the Question Page, but will then have time to transfer your answers to the Answer Sheet at the end of each section.
 Nothing you write on the Question Sheet will be marked or assessed.